Applied and Computational Mathematics

 Advanced Standing

-Up to 6 credit hours, or their equivalent, toward the degree may be granted by the Graduate Program Committee to a student through the transfer of credit for approved graduate-level courses.
+Up to 9 credit hours, or their equivalent, toward the degree may be granted by the Graduate Program Committee to a student through the transfer of credit for approved graduate-level courses.
 These courses must have been completed within the past five years with a grade of B or better at an accredited institution with graduate degree programs and not have been applied in whole or in part toward another degree or certificate.

 Graduate credit may be transferred from other University of Michigan campuses (Flint or Ann Arbor) for up to half of the credits required for the degree.

-Degree Requirements
+Major Requirements

-1. 30 semester hours of graduate course work with a cumulative grade point average of B or better.
+Minimum of 30 semester hours of graduate course work with a cumulative grade point average of B or better.

-The 30 hours must be selected from approved courses listed below and be approved by the student's graduate advisor.
+The minimum of 30 hours must be selected from approved courses listed below and be approved by the student's graduate advisor.
 At least 15 credit hours of the courses must be in Mathematics and Statistics.

 In addition to the specific degree requirements listed here, the general Master's degree policies and requirements also apply.

-Core Courses9
+Core Courses

 Advanced Calculus 1